andreaslordos/extinguishers/README.md

-# The Extinguisher Project
+# Extinguisher

-Empower governments to determine weaknesses in emergency response systems using historical data and Machine Learning.
+Empower governments to determine weaknesses in emergency response systems using NASA datasets and Computer Science.

 ### What